troyhacks/MoonLight/docs/moonbase/module/drivers.md

 ### FastLED Driver ☸️

 Sends LED data to the pins / outputs as defined in the layout nodes using RMT(5) (see [Develop / Drivers](https://moonmodules.org/MoonLight/develop/drivers/))
 This is the most popular driver for LEDs out there.
 In MoonLight it currently supports WS2812 LEDs only.
+ESP32-P4 devices not supported at the moment.

 !!! warning "Flickering on some boards"
     Due to recent changes in the ESP32 operating system (esp-idf) LEDs on some boards (e.g. esp32-s3) are flickering.
 This is expected to be resolved.
 Use the Physical driver if you encounter this.